A talented team of professionals

 PhD, MMus(Hons), MusB(Hons), ATCL, GDipT

-In August 2008, Andrew was appointed Artistic Director of the prestigious New Zealand Secondary Students’ Choir (NZSSC).
+Andrew was appointed Artistic Director of NZSSC in August 2008.
 The choir has performed concerts in Canada, Malaysia, Singapore and South Africa.
 At the 2010 International Choral Kathaumixw, the choir received ‘The People’s Choice Award’ and first place in the adult mixed choir competition.
 NZSSC returned to Kathaumixw in 2016 as the invited Guest Choir, and Andrew served as head of one of the juries.